iMi-digital/html-js-gpg-enterprise-password-safe/readme.md

 Concept for a HTML + JS + GPG based password safe
 =================================================

-* License: undecided, currently proprietary (c) 2013 www.github.com/amenk
+* License: CC-BY-SA, By: 2013 www.github.com/amenk (License is not yet finally decided)
-* But it will be an open license :-)

 Requirements
 ============